The Best of Seattle – Where to Go, Stay & Dine

 2. Duck Bus

-We started our morning riding on the Duck Bus—a land/sea bus giving a full, unique tour of old and new Seattle!
+Ride the Duck Bus—a land/sea bus giving a full, unique tour of old and new Seattle.
 Our driver was excellent: part singer, part comedian with fun and interesting facts about this great Port City.
-Highlights for our boys were his ever changing wigs, entertaining soundtracks—that we actually drove into Lake Union and back out again(!?)–the Sea Hawks and Mariners Stadium, and the story of the 1829 fire that burned 29 blocks of downtown Seattle and how the people took 20 years to rebuild.
-Mom loved olde town—the beautiful hanging flower baskets and intriguing shops.
-Our boys said “the driver was fun and crazy!”
+Highlights were driving into Lake Union and back out again–the Seahawks and Mariners Stadium, and the story of the 1829 fire that burned 29 blocks of downtown Seattle and how the people took 20 years to rebuild.

 3. The Bullitt Center – Green Building of the Future